jcadima/php-custom-framework-v2/README.md

 ```bash
 http://domain/controller/action/{params}
 ```
-action and params are optional, if controller is not specified it will use a specified default home controller.
+action and {params} are optional, if controller is not specified it will use a specified default home controller.

 To call a view
 ```php